zuozhenggh/learning-library/analytics-library/adw-oac/lab0/lab0.md

 You have just created an Oracle Cloud Free Tier Account, and then successfully logged into your new account.

-Congratulations, you are ready for the next Lab!
+Congratulations, you are ready for the next workshop!

 ## **Acknowledgements**